WeAreAcademy/mark-react-proj--that-was-easy/README.md

 Add a click counter which counts the number of times the user has clicked button cumulatively.
 This can be shown however you please.

-## Exercise 6: Inidividual click counters
+## Exercise 6: Individual click counters

 > 🎯 **Success criterion:** click counter for every button separately